 I couldn’t imagine just being

-wireframe monkey anymore.
+a wireframe monkey anymore.

 The following year I started work for another digital agency (Huge) where I was able to focus my energy more directly on the discovery phase.
 I had a seat at the table to help shape the UX strategy and decide how best to validate that it was on target.
 I no longer had to feel fraudulent for spending so many waking hours building products for which I lacked a deep understanding of the customer segment and the business model.